Complete guide to formal emails with 10 examples

 Follow-up email

-Sometimes it’s quite problematic to find the right words when you need to follow up in email communication.
+Sometimes it’s quite problematic to find the right words when you need to follow up in email writing.
 Below, you can find the most common business email example that can help you resolve your needs.

 Subject: Re: {your previous email subject line}